 "When that happens," says Bowman, "I pull out the trusty 4-inch Yamamoto Senko.
 It is a killer bait any time of the year, but especially early in the summer.

-"I like to fish it two ways: wacky rigged with no weight in shallow water or wacky style on a dropshot for deeper fish.
-And I typically stick with two color patterns.
-Either light green like Baby Bass or a bright color like Pearl or Off White."
+"I like to fish it two ways: wacky rigged with no weight in shallow water or wacky style on a drop shot for deeper fish.
+And I typically stick with two colour patterns.
+Either light green like Baby Bass or a bright colour like Pearl or Off White."

 "If the water is clear," says Bowman, "I’ll use 6- or 8-pound test fluorocarbon line, or a thin 10- to 12-pound braid with a fluorocarbon leader.
 If the water is stained, on the other hand, I'll go with straight braid.
 The leader knot is a weak point that can break so I avoid it whenever I can.

 "Regardless of the technique, I also prefer using a 6 1/2-foot medium action spinning rod with a fast tip and a 1,000 or 2,000 size reel.
 Just cast the Senko around boulders and emerging weed clumps and get ready to set the hook."

 Mention smallmouth bass fishing in Northern Ontario and one name that immediately comes to mind is Derek Strub.
 Strub has won hundreds of thousands of dollars on the Canadian bass fishing tournament scene and is regarded as the Dean of Dropshotters.